About

 Chosen for their spread across the county, Bolsover, Chesterfield and the wider North East Derbyshire area are also Arts Council England Levelling Up for Culture and Priority Places, making them the focus for additional Arts Council England engagement and investment.
 In addition, Heanor is one of Arts Council England’s Creative People Places programme, which funds partners to empower residents to decide what kind of creative activity they want to experience on their doorstep.

-Beyond the festival, our Countywide programme of activities is designed to provide year-round engagement opportunities for artists and makers – with Women Who Make focussing on artists, makers, designers and activists who identify as women, and MAKE Room exploring our relationship to Nature.
+Beyond the festival, our Projects programme of activities is designed to provide other engagement opportunities for artists and makers – with Women Who Make focussing on artists, makers, designers and activists who identify as women, and MAKE Room exploring our relationship to Nature.
 Our mass making project Dare to Dream invites thousands of people to be a part of a monumental artwork in celebration of Derbyshire’s textiles heritage – and come together to dream of a better future through making.

 Funders